 Capital One already announced a partnership with Amazon’s Echo, a device that users can talk to in order to carry out actions such as paying a bill, transferring funds or opening a new account.
 Many other examples include ways to monitor inventories for commercial lenders, provide home monitoring devices for insurance companies or even becoming integrated within buying processes with Amazon’s Dash or Flow.

 One of the most futuristic uses of customer insight in the future could be in the world of virtual reality or mixed reality.
 Imagine the possibility of bringing an entire virtual branch into a living room, complete with virtual tellers, robo-advisors and fintech specialists all ready to discuss personalized solutions without the customer ever leaving their favorite chair.

 The potential for putting on some VR goggles and entering the ‘branch of the future’ within a customer’s home or workplace is not as far fetched as it seems.
-Some the exciting advances in virtual and mixed reality can be seen here.
 The key to delivering this previously unheard of level of customization is all dependent on managing customer insights the way that Amazon does today.